dbohdan/classless-css/README.md

 # Classless CSS

-This is a list of CSS frameworks/themes that do not require you add classes specific to them to your HTML elements.
+This is a list of CSS frameworks/themes that do not require you to add classes specific to them to your HTML elements.
 It means you can quickly style a plain HTML page.
 This is useful, for example, in prototyping.

 ## attriCSS